 Whether you're training for a seriously steep overseas trek a la Kokoda or Kilimanjaro or just want to complete the best mountain climb close to Melbourne, the Mount Donna Buang Walking Track is for you.
 Donna Buang boasts enough natural beauty in its own right to guarantee it is a hiking gem that can be done at a leisurely pace.
 However, shooting up 1170-vertical metres in 9km, the Track comes into its own as a hill training venue.

-From the summit, this is where the going gets a lot more challenging.
+From the summit, this is where the going gets a lot more challenging and a few people have reported that this section is impassable.
 Follow the summit road south from the summit.
 Just after the junction of Donna Buang Road you will need to locate an old and possibly non-existent trail on your left.
-This trail follows the steep, Walker Creek Spur down to the O’shannassy Aqueduct in the valley below.
+This trail follows the steep, Walker Creek Spur down to the O'shannassy Aqueduct in the valley below.
 Expect extremely thick scrub and a serious amount of bush bashing as you make your way along the spur.
 Your pace will slow to a crawl so expect this section to take you 4 hours to complete.
-You will also require exceptional navigation skills so if you are not good with a map and compass don’t even contemplate this hike.
+You will also require exceptional navigation skills so if you are not good with a map and compass don't even contemplate this hike.
 Once you reach the aqueduct you will need to cross to the other side (there is never much water) and turning east, follow this for approximately 3.8km back to the original trail where you commenced your ascent.
 Turning right at this point, follow the trail south for a short distance back to the trail head.

 Today most of the mountain is parkland.
 It is a accessed by a sealed road and is a popular tourist destination.
 In winter it attracts families to play in the snow.
 There is a 21 metre high lookout tower on the summit accessed by a strange double helix staircase.
 From the top there are impressive views of the mountains and forests, as well as the farmlands and towns of the Yarra Valley.